LLNL/STKAddressConverter/README.md

     R: Row

-The software that controls Oracle StorageTek tape libraries, ACSLS, has an incompatible addressing scheme that looks like:
+The software that controls Oracle StorageTek tape libraries, ACSLS, has an different addressing scheme that looks like:

     A,L,1,D
     A: ACS